maxigit/vim-xrange/README.md

 - TODO how to set variable m4 ?
 - TODO block paramters range key=value? (or := ?)
 - TODO all mappings
+- TODO disable mapping and autocmd with global settings